dsedaille/dataco-supply-chain-analytics/README.md

 Some of the highest-margin categories, such as Golf Bags & Carts and Toys, had lower order volume than the top revenue categories.
 This shows the importance of comparing sales, profit, margin, and volume together.

-### 7. Discounting is moderately negatively related to profit margin

-The correlation between average discount rate and average profit margin was -0.50, suggesting that higher discounting is associated with weaker profitability across product categories.

-### 8. Order status management is an operational priority
+### 7. Order status management is an operational priority

 Only 32.96% of orders were marked COMPLETE.
 PENDING_PAYMENT represented 22.07% of all orders and approximately $8.1 million in sales, making it an important operational workflow to monitor.